Where should I park?

 Sunday school begins at 9 a.m. and Worship begins at 10:30 a.m.
 We have a large campus, so if you are dropping kids off, give yourself another 10 minutes prior to the start times.

 - Infant and Toddler Nursery – Worship Center

 - Elementary Children (K – 6th grade) – Lower Level Education Center

 You can check your kids (infant-6th grade) into Sunday school at 8:45 a.m. before you go to adult Sunday school.
 Once they are checked into Sunday school you are free to simply pick them up after our worship service.
 If you are only coming for our worship service, you can take children infants through kindergarten to their classrooms as soon as you arrive.

 Gathered Worship Service

 Children in 1st-6th grades stay for the first part of our worship service.
 This exposes our children to corporate worship at an early age.
 You can check them into the children's ministry in the lobby area of the Worship Center when you arrive and keep them with you in the service.
 After the pastoral prayer, children are dismissed to the children's area with our leaders.

 You can pick your child up in the lower level of the Education Center as soon as the service is over.
 You are also welcome to keep your child with you during the entire service.

-We have a room in the back for nursing mothers that provides privacy and live audio/video feed of our services.
+We have a room in the back for nursing mothers that provides privacy and live audio/video stream of our services.

 Do you have Sunday School?